slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"I never made a mistake in my life.
 I thought I did once, but I was wrong."  -- Lucy Van Pelt*
 > *"There is no formula for success, but there are two formulas for failure: not trying and not persisting."*
--->
+- sucess is a lonely pursuit. a relentless grind. -- codie sanchez -->

 > *"Success doesn’t come to you.
 You go to it."